roy2220/depinj/README.md

         Greeting *string `filter:"the_greeting,ModifyGreeting,0"`
         // filter by ref id `the_greeting`, method `ModifyGreeting` and priority `0`
         //
-        // The filter method is called after the pod has been set up (SetUp method),
+        // The filter method is called after the pod has been set up (SetUp called),
         // it's safe to access the fields of the import or export entries in the pod,
-        // which have been initialized, within the filter method.
+        // which have been initialized.
         //
         // The higher priority value, the earlier call to the filter method, it's
         // useful if there are multiple filter entries for one export entry.
 }

-func (h *Hijacker) ModifyGreeting(context.Context) error {
+// ModifyGreeting is designated by the filter tag and called along with podPool.MustSetUp func (h *Hijacker) ModifyGreeting(context.Context) error {
-        // modify the greeting after it has been exported and before it has been imported *h.Greeting += " Jack!"
+        // at this point, `the_greeting` has been exported but has not yet been imported by others *h.Greeting += " Jack!" // modify the greeting return nil
-        return nil
 }
 ```